-1.03 Erection drawings are normally furnished with the tower, and provide information necessary for the field assembly of the tower, including the location and orientation of every piece and subassembly.
+Erection drawings are furnished with the 1.02 tower, and provide information necessary for the field assembly of the tower, including the location and orientation of every piece and subassembly.
 All steel (except nuts, bolts, and washers) is identified by stencils, stamps, or metal tags which correspond to the markings shown on the erection drawings.
 The identifying mark of leg members is located on the outer face near the lower end.
 These drawings also show the number and type of bolts, nuts, and washers required to join the members.
-A more than adequate supply of each specified type of bolt, nut, and washer is furnished with the tower, but care must be exercised to assure that the proper type and size of each is used for each joint, or a shortage of some types or sizes may develop.
+A more than adequate supply of each specified type of bolt, nut, and washer is furnished with the tower, but care must be exercised to assure that the proper type and size of each is used for each joint.